elemental/elemental-web/source/doc-dev/core/matrix.rst

       This simply creates a default :math:`0 \times 0` matrix with a leading dimension of one (BLAS and LAPACK require positive leading dimensions).

-   .. cpp:function:: Matrix( int height, int width, bool fixed=false )
+   .. cpp:function:: Matrix( Int height, Int width, bool fixed=false )

       A `height` :math:`\times` `width` matrix is created with an unspecified leading dimension (though it is currently implemented as :math:`\max(height,1)`).

-   .. cpp:function:: Matrix( int height, int width, int ldim, bool fixed=false )
+   .. cpp:function:: Matrix( Int height, Int width, Int ldim, bool fixed=false )

       A `height` :math:`\times` `width` matrix is created with a leading dimension equal to `ldim` (which must be greater than or equal :math:`\max(height,1)`).

-   .. cpp:function:: Matrix( int height, int width, const T* buffer, int ldim, bool fixed=false )
+   .. cpp:function:: Matrix( Int height, Int width, const T* buffer, Int ldim, bool fixed=false )
-   .. cpp:function:: Matrix( int height, int width, T* buffer, int ldim, bool fixed=false )
+   .. cpp:function:: Matrix( Int height, Int width, T* buffer, Int ldim, bool fixed=false )

       A matrix is built around a column-major (immutable) buffer with the specified dimensions.
 The memory pointed to by `buffer` should